On View: September 8, 2016 - June 30, 2017

 Opening Reception: Thursday, September 8, 2016, 6:00 - 8:00 pm, with a program at 7:00 pm

 Numbers are integral to Jewish rituals, belief, significant historical dates, and daily life.
 Numbers and numerology have been at the core of Biblical understanding since the Bible was codified and possibly before.
 Inescapable, numbers are the global language of humanity.
-More than fifty contemporary artists illuminate the meaning of numbers and their symbolism through a broad range of artistic media.
+In this new exhibition, more than fifty contemporary artists explore the meaning of numbers and their symbolism through a broad range of artistic media.

 On View: September 1, 2015 - June 30, 2016